-- Gonadotropins are given as an injection an cause ovulation.
+- Gonadotropins are given as an injection and cause ovulation.
 Gonadotropins have a higher risk of multiple pregnancies than does treatment with clomiphene.

-There appears to be a higher rate of miscarriage, gestational diabetes, pregnancy-induced high blood pressure, and premature delivery in women with PCOS.
-Researchers are studying how the medicine, metformin, prevents or reduces the chances of having these problems while pregnant, in addition to looking at how the drug lowers male hormone levels and limits weight gain in women who are obese when they get pregnant.
+Researchers are studying how to prevent or reduce the chance of having these problems while pregnant, in addition to looking at how drugs like Metformin lower male hormone levels and limit weight gain in women who are obese when they get pregnant.

 Does PCOS Put Women at Risk for Other Conditions?